What is Medicaid?

 Currently 60 million Americans are covered by Medicaid and CHIP, including children, pregnant women, parents, seniors and individuals with disabilities.
 Federal law requires states to cover certain population groups (mandatory eligibility groups) and gives them the flexibility to cover additional populations (optional eligibility groups).

 Each state has their own Medicaid eligibility standards but most states offer coverage for adults with children that do not exceed a specified level of income.
 This income ceiling is usually expressed as a percentage of the Federal Poverty Level (FPL).
 Other groups can be determined eligible by non-financial standards such as participation in the Supplemental Security Income (SSI) program.
-The Affordable Care Act will expand Medicaid coverage in 2014 by creating a national minimum income eligibility level of 133% FPL ($30,675 for a family of four in 2012) for Americans under age 65.
+The Affordable Care Act will expand Medicaid coverage to nearly all low-income individuals under age 65 with incomes at or below 138% of poverty ($28,180 for a family of three in 2017)

 Medicaid is often confused with Medicare, the health insurance program for the elderly.
 However, there are millions of individuals who are simultaneously enrolled in both healthcare programs.
 These individuals are known as “dual eligible.”
 This group tends to be poor and report a lower health status than the average enrollee in Medicaid or Medicare alone.
 Dual eligible qualify for various premium and out-of-pocket cost reductions through the Low Income Subsidy, otherwise known as Extra Help.